Fernando Martínez (runner)

-Fernando Daniel Martínez (born 30 May 1993) is a Mexican distance runner who competes over distances from 800 metres to the 10K run.
+Fernando Daniel Martínez Estrada (born 30 May 1993) is a Mexican distance runner who competes over distances from 800 metres to the 10K run.
 He has won five national titles at the Mexican Athletics Championships, three at 1500 metres and two at 5000 metres.
 Martínez was the gold medallist over 5000 m at the 2019 Pan American Games and the 1500 m winner at the 2018 Central American and Caribbean Games.

 He made his debut over the 10 kilometres distance in 2020.

 In 2020, Martínez's ex-partner publicly denounced him for gender-based violence during their four-year relationship.